-MAVARIC - a comparison of automation-assisted and manual cervical screening: A randomised controlled trial
+MAVARIC - a comparison of automation-assisted and manual cervical screening: a randomised controlled trial.

 Kitchener HC., Blanks R., Cubie H., Desai M., Dunn G., Legood R., Gray A., Sadique Z., Moss S., MAVARIC Trial Study Group None.